 Exceptions to Violation of HIPAA

 - Unintentional acquisition, access, or use of a PHI by a workforce member or person operating on behalf of a covered entity or business associate if the acquisition, access, or use was made in good faith and not with a criminal intention.
 For instance, while doing his approved tasks, a technician may accidentally open the wrong patient chart.
 Such breaches of HIPAA cases are considered HIPAA breach exceptions.
+There are many examples of unintentional HIPAA violations in the country.

 - Unintended disclosure to an authorized individual occurs when a person with access to PHI accidentally shares the data with another authorized person of the same organization where PHI is not further exposed in a violating manner.
 For instance, a legal nurse consultant e-mailing the wrong medical record review report for the internal quality audit within the organization.